-In terms of the Companies Act, the board or any other person specified in the company's MOI, including a shareholder/s holding not less than 10% (ten per cent) of the voting rights attached to the shares, may call a shareholders' meeting at any time.
+In terms of the South African Companies Act, the board or any other person specified in the company's MOI, including a shareholder/s holding not less than 10% (ten per cent) of the voting rights attached to the shares, may call a shareholders' meeting at any time.
 A written and signed demand to convene a shareholders meeting must describe the specific purpose for which the meeting is proposed.
+The MOI only permits the board or the company secretary (in lieu of the board) and a shareholders/s holding not less than 10% of the Voting Rights attached to the shares, to convene a shareholders' meeting.

-If a company is unable to convene a meeting because it has no directors, then in terms of our MOI, any single shareholder entitled to vote may convene a meeting.
+If the company is unable to convene a meeting because it has no directors, then in terms of our MOI, any single shareholder entitled to vote may convene a meeting.